fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Running `host_buckets.exe` debug test

-`host_buckets.exe` is a debug application that pumps test vectors into the FPGA from a file, and compares against a reference file.
+`host_buckets.exe` is a debug application that pumps test vectors into the FPGA from a file, and compare against a reference file.
 Note this is NOT the benchmarking program and has not been optimized in anyway.
 For actual runs and benchmarking, please look in [test_fpga_harness](test_fpga_harness) and/or see the benchmarking section above.